 Peritoneal dialysis (PD) is the easiest and simplest form of home dialysis and has excellent outcomes.
 It is considered to be an “at home or on-the-go” dialysis option and is ideal for patients who want to remain independent while undergoing dialysis.

-Peritoneal dialysis uses your body’s own internal lining of the abdomen, called the peritoneal membrane, as a filter to cleanse your blood and remove excess fluids.
-The peritoneal membrane is used instead of an artificial dialyzer, or filter, and a large dialysis machine.
+PD uses your body’s own internal lining of the abdomen – the peritoneal membrane – as a filter to cleanse your blood and remove excess fluids.

 Advantages of peritoneal dialysis